CloudeWu/travel_pattern/README.md

 #### train_all.sh

-Script to train data with all parameter-list.
+Script to run train.py with all parameter-list at once.
 Current parameter:
  - #iter

+#### eval_all.sh

+Script to run evaluate.py with all models at once.

 #### train.py
 Finetune or train a word2vec model with custom input data.